General Terms and Conditions

 - for used goods, rights and claims for defects are generally excluded,

-6.2 If the Client is a consumer and he uses his short-term right to reject the product, he has to return the product at his cost.
+6.2 If the Client is a consumer and he makes use of his short-term right to reject the product, he has to return the product at his cost.

-6.4 Furthermore, for traders the statuary limitation periods for recourse claims remain unaffected.
+6.4 Furthermore, for traders the statutory periods of liability for warranty claims remain unaffected.
 The same shall apply for traders and consumers in the event of willful intent or gross negligence and fraudulent concealment of a defect.

-6.5 If the Client is a businessperson, he has the commercial duty to examine and notify defects.
+6.5 If the Client is a businessperson, he has the commercial duty to examine the goods and notify the Seller of defects.
 Should the Client neglect those duties, the goods shall be deemed approved.

-6.6 The forwarding agent has to be immediately notified by the Client of any obvious transport damages and the Seller be informed accordingly.
+6.6 The forwarding agent must be immediately notified by the Client of any obvious transport damages and the Seller be informed accordingly.
 Should the Client fail to comply therewith, this shall not affect his/her statutory or contractual claims for defects.

-The Seller shall be liable for any contractual and quasi-contractual claims and for claims of liability in tort regarding damages and effort compensation as follows:
+The Seller shall be liable for any contractual and quasi-contractual claims and for claims of liability regarding damages and effort compensation as follows:

 7.1 The Seller shall face unlimited liability